lbaile21/LLMstudio/CONTRIBUTING.md

 When submitting changes that may affect runtime performance (latency, throughput, memory usage, or token cost), please include the following in your PR:

-- A short description of the workload used to measure performance.
+- A short description of the workload used to measure performance, including the model/provider, prompt size, and concurrency level.
 - Before/after numbers for the relevant metric (e.g. p50/p95 latency, tokens/sec,
   peak RSS).
-Include the hardware and Python version when relevant.
+Include the hardware (CPU/GPU, RAM) and Python version when relevant.
 - The command or script used to reproduce the benchmark, so reviewers can verify the results locally.
+- Any caveats: warm vs. cold runs, network variability when hitting remote providers, and whether caching was enabled.

 For micro-benchmarks, prefer `pytest-benchmark` or a small standalone script committed under `benchmarks/`.
-Avoid relying on a single run — report the median of at least 5 runs to reduce noise.
+Avoid relying on a single run — report the median of at least 5 runs to reduce noise, and discard the first run when measuring steady-state behavior (it often includes import/JIT warmup costs).

+When in doubt, err on the side of including more context: a reviewer should be able to reproduce your numbers without having to ask follow-up questions.

 ## Branches